-RSG's vision is to lead the development of a responsible and sustainable aviation sector and it starts with RSG's own airports.
-Amsterdam Airport Schiphol's proposed airport charges for 2022-2024 include a self-incentive scheme that is focused on sustainability and that encourages airlines to use cleaner, quieter aircraft.
-More widely, RSG continues to work with a range of aviation partners to accelerate sustainable aviation innovations such as bio-based fuel and electrified modes of transport, and to advocate sustainable aviation practices and decision-making at a national and regional level.
-Sustainability also underpins RSG's cooperation with other major airports.
+Schiphol's vision is to lead the development of a responsible and sustainable aviation sector and it starts with Schiphol's own airports.
+Schiphol's proposed airport charges for 2022-2024 include a self-incentive scheme that is focused on sustainability and that encourages airlines to use cleaner, quieter aircraft.
+More widely, Schiphol continues to work with a range of aviation partners to accelerate sustainable aviation innovations such as bio-based fuel and electrified modes of transport, and to advocate sustainable aviation practices and decision-making at a national and regional level.
+Sustainability also underpins Schiphol's cooperation with other major airports.
 However, a level playing field across the aviation sector must be ensured so airports are not disadvantaged by pursuing environmentally friendly operations.
 Consistent, mutually beneficial legislation is needed to make fully sustainable air travel a reality.

-For more information regarding RSG's sustainability strategy and action plan, please refer to: Schiphol - Making aviation more sustainable.
+For more information regarding Schiphol's Sustainability Roadmap, please refer to: Schiphol - Making aviation more sustainable.